 - Examinations at CQU campuses

-and external centres begin at 9 am and 1.30 pm, with the Settling
+and external centres begin at 9 am and 1.30 pm, with the settling

-In Period and perusal time commencing prior to these times.
+in period and perusal time commencing prior to these times.

 - Candidates are admitted to

-an examination for settling in purposes.
+of an examination for settling in purposes.
 During this period the

 candidate may complete the front of their examination answer booklet,

-and attendance card, if required.
+and attendee card, if required.